NSI, BSI, ISO accreditations are your guarantee of high quality security companies and people

 - ISO 9001 quality management & British standards codes of practice and documentation

 Another key area is the security screening of personnel.
-To meet NSI accreditation, security systems people go through screening to BS5758: 2102.
+To meet NSI accreditation, commercial security systems people go through screening to BS5758: 2102.
 This prevents unsuitable people gaining access to confidential information and safeguards against security personnel as the source of a leak for an ‘inside job’.

 NSI, BSI & ISO accreditations: Your guarantee of quality iC2 security solutions

 iC2 has impeccable credentials and is trusted to deliver and maintain security solutions by some of the world’s biggest sporting, most prestigious and coveted luxury brands.
 Our NSI, BSI & ISO accreditations are your guarantee of the quality of our security solutions.

 In an industry where regulation is voluntary, perhaps one of the most important credentials is putting your hand up and inviting the regulator to scrutinise your people, processes and standards.

 To find out more about how we can help you to get the right security solution for your needs, simply contact us today.